bartbartelds/obsidian-writing/class notes/short stories.md

 ## Structure
 250 words flash fiction

+Opening - 3 sentences, in no particular order:
-Opening: where we meet the character
+- who: introduce the character
+- where:
+- genre